Vishal01Mehra/OpencvJetsonNano/README.md

 <blockquote>$ make -j4</blockquote>

 without using a significant amount of swap file space.
 With L4T 32.2.1, there is a default swap space.
 However, if you are using a SD card, this can result in long compile times as both physcial memory and the swap file memory exhaust.
 Recommend using a USB drive for building.
 If you use a SD card, consider setting the environment variable NUM_JOBS in the buildOpenCV.sh script to 1.
 The build time may be longer, but you will not have the same amount of memory/SD card thrashing.
-If you are using a USB drive, you may want to add a swapfile: https://github.com/JetsonHacksNano/installSwapfile.
+If you are using a USB drive, you may want to add a swapfile.

 Note that if you are building for Python, you most definitely will benefit from building with a swap file and running on a USB drive.
-See: https://github.com/JetsonHacksNano/installSwapfile

 ### Usage